Highest-Paying Finance Jobs | Salaries & Qualifications

 3. Chartered Accountant (CA)

-• Job Role: A CA is a financial expert who helps businesses and individuals manage their taxation, auditing, and tax filings.
-In South Africa, CAs can also help lead companies as managing directors and CEOs.
+• Job Role: A CA is a financial expert who helps businesses and individuals manage their tax, accounting, and tax filing requirements.
+In South Africa, CAs can also serve as managing directors and CEOs of companies.

 • Industries: